-Rainy River Community College is a public, state institution, so it offers a reduced tuition rate of $4,870 for in-state students who attend full-time.
-For students who are not considered Minnesota-residents, out-of-state tuition is $6,088 a year.
+Rainy River Community College is a public, state institution, which means it offers a reduced tuition rate of $5,192 for in-state students who attend full-time.

 Public schools receive funds from the state to help them cover costs.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.